MrTheBino/mystery-engine-fvtt/README.md

 ## Features
  - Notebook for the GM to handle a campaign / session
  - Character & Threats sheets
- - different CSS styles like standard, 90ies, victorian etc.

 ## PreBuild Character Sheets

 We got the permission from The Gauntlet to publish pre-build character sheets with the system.
 The system ships with no threats / mysteries etc, only the character options are available as compendium entries.

 Available pre-built sheets: